jeffmagill/jeffmagill.dev/content/blog/generate-a-web-app-manifest-with-nextjs.md

 ---
-title: Generate a web app manifest with Next.js
+title: Generate a Web App Manifest with Next.js
 description: Let's explore how to automate the generation of a web app manifest in a Next.js project, and how this simple JSON file can help enhance your web app's appearance and branding.
 image: /images/blog/app-icon-mage.jpg
 tags: metadata, nextjs, webdev